• Skip to main content

 • If your iru is frozen, soak in hot water for 10 minutes, then drain.

-• Traditionally, only ground crayfish is added to ewedu soup, since it is almost always paired with stew.
-I add more spices for flavor but you can omit the extra spices if you wish, and only add ground crayfish.
+• Traditionally, only ground crayfish is added to Ewedu soup since it is almost always paired with stew.
+I add more spices for flavor, but you can omit them if you wish and only add ground crayfish.

 Enjoy these other delectable African soups!